emanchado/narrows/README.md

 ====

 * Make it easier to remove mention marks
+* Allow "closing" narrations (marking as finished or abandoned)
+* Fix separators in Firefox (maybe turn into an image?)
+* Be able to create novels
 * Really wait until everything is loaded before showing the "Start" button
 * Delete characters from a narration?
 * First-time configuration without assuming admin@example.com?
-* Be able to create novels

 Initial narrator
 ----------------